shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-multi-format-banner-ads-on-ios.md

   video with audio on/off or the presence of a volume button, for a mobile placement with the Console UI.

-## Show a Mix of VAST Video and HTML Banner Ads
+## Show a mix of VAST video and HTML banner Ads

-Before you begin, you must  <a href="ios-sdk-integration.md" class="xref" target="_blank">integrate the iOS SDK.</a>with your
+Before you begin, you must [integrate the iOS SDK](ios-sdk-integration.md) with your project.
-project.

 Next, enable Video Ads in your App for ANBannerAdView.